roomeesyncss/Text-Toolkit-API/README.md

 - Containerized the application using Docker
 - Docker image repo: `prodanish203/text-toolkit-python`
 - Configured a Kubernetes cluster to manage deployment and service
+- Added CI/CD pipeline usingGithub Actions to build and publish the image on DockerHub